tyrichardson/gda2020/README.md

 #Application Purpose:

 A little emotional uplift!
 There are good people, living among us, doing good deeds for others simply because they can.
 And they are us!
 Not looking for credit, not looking for the limelight,  simply wanting share our stories.
 We can do that on Good Deeds Anonymous.
 By sharing our stories and reading those of others, we can create a quiet feedback loop that benefits ourselves, others, and the communities we share.
+"So shines a good deed in a weary world."

 #Application Overview: